muratkeremozcan/cctdd/ch1-ButtonFooter/ButtonFooter.md

 We added a minimal component to pass the test (Green 1).

-We enhanced the test to check a little more `cy.contains('button', 'hello')` (Refactor 1).
+We enhanced the test to check a little more `cy.contains('button', 'hello')` (Green 1).

 <br />

-We enhanced the the component to accept a property `label` (Red 2).
+We made the hard-coded string into a variable in the test, and made it so that it is a prop being passed in to `cy.mount`.
+(Red 2)

-Then we added a test to check that the label is displayed inside the span (Green 2).
+We added the prop `label` and its type to the component (Green 2).

 <br />

-We added the type to the props in the component (Refactor 3).

 We added a styled icon to the component as a new prop and got a failing test (Red 3).